Izukend/IPL_API/README.md

 # IPL_API

-IPL_API is a Python API to facilitate the display of films in the Ice room of the CGR CINEMAS
+IPL_API is a Python API to facilitate the display of films in the Ice room of the CGR CINEMAS.

 ## Getting started